Greece launches long-awaited debt swap offer

 The overall bailout package comes at the price of painful austerity measures that ordinary Greeks say have impoverished them.
 A mix of tax hikes and wage and pension cuts have sent unemployment soaring, shuttered businesses and brought thousands of Greeks out on the streets for near-daily protests.

 Athens has said it wants to conclude the transaction by March 12.
-Focus now turns to the participation rate in the swap, with Athens also predicting a high take up.
+Focus now turns to the participation rate in the swap, with both Athens and the private sector predicting a high take up.

 “There is optimism in the government that there will be big participation in the swap,” a Greek government official said.